 • Best Employee of the Year at SOCF

-Melissa Miller joined Southeast in 2002 as the Director of Human Resources, where she oversees all Human Resources functions, ranging from workers compensation and unemployment to recruitment, training and benefits administration.
+Melissa Miller joined Southeast in 2002, where she oversees all Human Resources functions, ranging from workers compensation and unemployment to recruitment, training, and benefits administration.

 She earned a Bachelor of Arts degree from Washington and Lee University and a Juris Doctor degree from The University of Cincinnati College of Law.
-Although not actively practicing, she maintains her law license for use in conjunction with her position as HR Director.
+In addition to her CHRO responsibilities, she maintains her law license for use as in-house counsel.

 Melissa Powers joined Southeast in 1993.
 She left for a few years moving south to return again in 2000.
 She has held various positions throughout the organization, currently serving as the Regional Director of Clinical Services serving Belmont, Harrison, Monroe, Tuscarawas and Carroll Counties since 2014.

 Melissa earned her Bachelor’s of Arts Majoring in Psychology from West Virginia University and a Master’s of Science in Counseling from the University of Dayton.

 Melissa, who holds an Independent License in Counseling, State Licensed LPCC-S and served as the project director of the SAMHSA funded grant for Primary and Behavioral Health Care Integration (PBHCI).